Curious about what the mush-have chemicals are for an above ground pool?

 - Quaternary Ammonia:

-This is the most common anti-algae chemical used in pools.
+This is the most common anti-algae chemical used in swimming pools.

 - Sodium Di-Chlor: